 To assemble the canapes, pipe the goat cheese mixture in a ring around the whole wheat bread rounds.
 Mound about 1 tablespoon of the pepper salad in the center and top with a cilantro leaf.
 Serve.Balsamic vinaigrette:

 Combine the vinegars and mustard.
 Whisk in the oil gradually.
 Adjust seasoning with salt and pepper.
 Add fresh herbs.

 Yield: 2 cups

-Recipe courtesy Garde Manger, John Wiley and Sons, Inc., 2000
+Recipe courtesy of Garde Manger, John Wiley and Sons, Inc., 2000